 Passau’s people say that the city is located between three rivers and heaven.
 Though few people travel to Passau just to see Passau, they are either on their way to a Danube cruise or stopping off on their cruise for a quick tour of the city.
 Spectacular cycling routes along the rivers and through the forests also pull in cyclists.
-Passau is on few people’s travel bucket lists but once they are arrive they are pleasantly amazed by Passau’s beauty.
-Two hours by train from Munich airport, with Passau railway station and harbour centrally placed, this very walkable makes life easy for visitors.
+Passau is on few people’s travel bucket lists but once they are arrive they are pleasantly amazed by the city’s beauty.
+Two hours by train from Munich airport, with its railway station and harbour centrally placed, this very walkable makes life easy for visitors.

 Straddling the confluence of the Inn, Ilz and Danube rivers, where reflections of colourful baroque townhouses ripple in waves of red rooves towards rolling green hills, Passau has a charming setting.
 The city is dubbed “Venice on the Danube” or “The Venice of Bavaria”.
 It’s proximity to northern Italy and narrow streets give parts of the city an Italianate ambience.
 Since Roman times the city has grown rich from river trade.

 Although it is an uphill hike, the spectacular views from the 13th century Veste Oberhaus fortress, particularly from its observation tower, are ideal for getting a sense of both the city and its rivers.
-Although the fortress houses records and remnants of some of Passau’s history, the city’s cultural highlights are probably the Glass Museum, home to the largest collection of Bohemian glass in the world, and the Museum of Modern Art mainly focusing on cubist and expressionist paintings.
+The fortress houses records and remnants of some of Passau’s history, but the city’s cultural highlights are probably the Glass Museum, home to the largest collection of Bohemian glass in the world, and the Museum of Modern Art mainly focusing on cubist and expressionist paintings.

 The quirky Dackelmuseum celebrates the dachshund with art, ceramics and memorabilia paying tribute to Bavaria’s favourite hound.
 It took its co-owners over a quarter of a century to build the collection of 4,500 exhibits.